 "LCN.COM" AND "SG1 2FP" -site:https://www.lcn.com

-Look through the first five or more pages of the search results, and make a note of all of the directories where the business is listed.
-Make a note of their addresses, as well, and list your own business where applicable.
+Look through the first five or more pages of the search results, and make a note of all of the directories your competitors are listed on and contact those websites with a view to getting your own site added.